 The First Table: Physician Leadership in a Hospital

 Historically, executives managed hospitals, and medical staffs were granted privileges to practice there.
 This often created a contentious relationship.
 The New World of healthcare requires a fundamental redesign of the health system, and physician leaders engaged in this work can serve as “translators” between clinical and non-clinical staff to find better clinical ways to serve patients and generate the financial margins the system needs.
 Chief Medical Officers become the first line of relationship between management and clinicians to set the agenda for advancing clinical quality and patient safety.
 It works well for the hospital clinicians, such as hospitalists, nursing, and hospital-based physician services.
 But the autonomy of the independent physician members of the medical staff can militate against the chief medical officer’s efforts to drive change.

 The Second Table: Physician Leadership in a Medical Staff

 As hospitals become accountable for the outcomes of the care of patients, management usually turns to the medical staff officers for help.
-Eventually, everyone realizes that a medical staff is not well designed to change the clinical and business practices of its members.
-Its primary mandate is to set and preserve standards of quality for membership on the medical staff.
+Eventually, everyone realizes that a medical staff is not designed to change the clinical and business practices of its members.
+Its primary purpose is to set and preserve standards of quality for membership on the medical staff.
 Managing “pedigree” is what gets the attention - - proof of education, training and certification necessary to be privileged to practice in the hospital.
-Managing performance is limited to monitoring quality and patient safety practices and advocating for compliance with minimally required standards.
+Managing “performance” is limited to monitoring quality and patient safety practices and advocating for compliance with minimally required standards.

-• Reduction of Inpatient Readmissions
+- Reduction of Inpatient Readmissions

-• Managing cost and utilization of resources across the continuum of care
+- Managing cost and utilization of resources across the continuum of care

-• Improvement of Patient Compliance
+- Improvement of Patient Compliance

-• Managing Clinical Quality Metrics by provider
+- Managing Clinical Quality Metrics by provider

-• Increasing Patient Engagement
+- Increasing Patient Engagement

-• Stratification of patients and targeted interventions to the right people
+- Stratification of patients and targeted interventions to the right people

 The Irreducible Ingredient for Success: Leadership

-Creating structures to achieve legally compliant clinical integration are far easier to do than is finding and developing the leadership capacity required to actually implement and lead those new enterprises.
+Organizational structures to achieve legally compliant clinical integration are easier to create than is the leadership capacity required to implement and lead those new enterprises.
 Without effective leadership - - particularly physician leadership - - the best strategies will flounder and fail.

 Leaders rarely fail because they don’t know what to do.
 They fail because of how they do it.
 “Behavioral competencies” (emotional intelligence and relationship skills) more than “technical competencies” (knowledge of finance, operations, etc.) distinguish the most effective leaders.
 Recent research reveals that the behavioral competencies needed by physicians to be effective leaders are not the same as for non-physician leaders.
-Collaboration, political acumen, motivating others and adaptability are behavioral competencies that are critical to the success of physician leaders, and are qualities that the research shows are less naturally evident among physicians than the general population.
+Collaboration, political acumen, motivating others and adaptability are the relationship skills that are critical to the success of physician leaders, and are qualities that the research shows are less naturally evident among physicians than the general population.
 But they can be learned.
-And they are best learned in an experiential, rather than didactic, environment.
+And the way physicians learn best is through an experiential rather than a didactic process.